Mosazghi/os/ch6/README.md

 1. In memory management, what do we mean with working set and thrashing?
    - By working set we refer to the pages that are actively being used by a process.
-   - _Thrashing_ occurs when the RAM is almost full and the systems invokes a daemon that replaces pages in RAM with pages on disk.
+   - _Thrashing_ When a system spends most of its time swapping pages in and out of memory, rather than executing code.
 2. Which methods can we use to reduce the size of a pagetable in memory?